Junk Gold and Silver

 Take it easy,

 Christian DeHaemer Since 1995, Christian DeHaemer has specialized in frontier market opportunities.
 He has traveled extensively and invested in places as varied as Cuba, Mongolia, and Kenya.
 Chris believes the best way to make money is to get there first with the most.
-Christian is the founder of Crisis & Opportunity and Managing Director of Wealth Daily.
-He is also a contributor for Energy & Capital.
+Christian is the founder of Bull and Bust Report and an editor at Energy and Capital.
 For more on Christian, see his editor's page.